-The disability from COPD can cause dramatic changes to your quality of life; treatment of its symptoms, prevention of complications, and progression of the disease require attention to a variety of behaviors.
+The disability from COPD can cause dramatic changes to your quality of life.
+Treatment of its symptoms, prevention of complications, and progression of the disease require attention to a variety of behaviors.
 Because of these factors, some people seek out their treatment through a comprehensive pulmonary rehabilitation program.
-These programs provide guidance and support as you learn to manage your COPD through medicines, good nutrition, appropriate exercise, and good lifestyle choices.
+These programs provide guidance and support as you learn to manage your COPD through medications, good nutrition, appropriate exercise, and good lifestyle choices.
 These programs work well for some people and may help optimize quality of life.

 Treatment involves the following:

 COPD.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115557/COPD.
 Updated February 9, 2017.
 Accessed February 22, 2017.

 Global strategy for the diagnosis, management, and prevention of chronic obstructive pulmonary disease 2017.
 Global Initiative for Chronic Obstructive Lung Disease website.
 Available at: http://goldcopd.org/gold-2017-global-strategy-diagnosis-management-prevention-copd.
 Accessed February 22, 2017.